OWASP/owasp-summit-2017/Working-Sessions/Agile-AppSec/Define-Agile-Security-Practices.md

  - How can they be measured?
  - Who uses Agile in Security activities? (and are they called 'Agile Security Practices'?)
  - Can a focused and pragmatic list of 'Agile Security Practices' be defined?
 If so, what is on the list?

+## Definition of Done

+- Agreed definition and list of 'Agile Security Practices'

 ## Who